Acquit: Absolve a person legally from an accusation of criminal guilt

 Criminal justice system: A major social institution that is tasked with controlling crime in various ways

-Criminal wrongs: Act (or failure to act) that violates norms of a community that is prescribed by some penal law (statute, code, common law) and is punishable by some term of confinement; offense against the law of the state.
+Criminal wrongs: Act (or failure to act) that violates norms of a community that is prescribed by some penal law (statute, code, common law) and is punishable by some term of confinement; an offense against the law of the state.

-Criminalized act: When a deviant act becomes criminal and law is written, with defined sanctions, that can be enforced by the criminal justice system
+Criminalized act: When a deviant act becomes criminal and a law is written, with defined sanctions, that can be enforced by the criminal justice system

 Critical stages: Any step in the criminal justice process that is so important to a just outcome that the Supreme Court has attached to it specific due process rights